 3. Fruits and Veggies

 There’s a long list of things you can eat when it comes to fruits and vegetables: tomatoes, kale, carrots, spinach, cucumbers, bananas, grapes, oranges, strawberries, and many others.
 Just make sure to combine as many colors as possible because each color comes with different vitamins and minerals.
+Also, beware because there are some sneaky fruits and vegetables you should totally avoid.

 4. Dairy Products